google merchant center website needs improvement

 04

-Review product page claims, pricing, availability, images, variants, and checkout values for contradictions.Review manually before external use.
+Review product page title, description, images, variants, price, availability, claims, shipping expectations, and checkout-visible values for contradictions.Review manually before external use.

 Step